 Chase memorable experiences, give money to your kids when they can best use it, donate to charity while you’re still alive.
 That’s the way to live life.

 One of the biggest counters to the book is the fact that most people hoard money because they’re afraid of dying in poverty.
 Bill references this mentioning that depriving your current self just to care about a future older self isn’t the way to go.
 He advises using income annuities, reverse mortgages, long-term care insurance in order to prepare for the no-income post retirement years.
-Depending on your age and health, income annuities can be foregone and replaced through a mix of retirement investments and dividend income.
+Depending upon on your age and health, income annuities can be foregone and replaced through a mix of retirement investments and dividend income.
 To calculate your survival threshold (or how much you might end up requiring post-retirement), Bill suggests using this formula:

 Survival Threshold = 0.7 * Annual Expenses * Years Left to Live (can be calculated using a longetivity calculator)